lolismek/MOVE-IT/README.md

 # MOVE-IT
-Research project with the aim to classify human movement using machine learning.
+Research project at Polytehnic University with the aim to classify human movement using machine learning.